qwertpas/SerpentSerialTool/readme.md

 * Easily change port
 * Detection for end of message to keep values aligned
 * Option to send keystrokes immediately without pressing enter
-* Text monitor, plot, and send data simultneously
+* Text monitor, plot, and send data simultaneously
 * Zoom in and out with Cmd + and Cmd -
 * Plot scaling
 * Looks nicer